-The Commission acts to further policies concerning persons with disabilities, with an emphasis on implementing the accessibility legislation.
+The Commission promotes human rights-based policies concerning persons with disabilities.
 This is done through professional opinions, legal responses to applications by the public, inspections, criminal prosecution and civil suits, initiating and supporting new legislation, promoting the Convention on the Rights of Persons with Disabilities, organizing conferences and seminars, distributing and editing informational materials, collecting data and information, and more.

 The Commissioner for Equal Rights of Persons with Disabilities, Mr. Avremi Torem, has headed the Commission since 2016.

 The Commission includes three main units: Accessibility, General Counsel and Community Inclusion.
 The Commission headquarters are in Jerusalem.
 The Commission has three district offices, serving the Tel-Aviv & Central districts, the Haifa & Northern districts, and the Jerusalem and South districts.
 The Commission has about 30 employees.